by Steven McFadden

 died on Sunday, September 28, 2008.

-Services were held each day, concluding Thursday, October 2, 2008 at To’hajiilee-Canoncito, NM.
+Services were held each day after his death, concluding Thursday, October 2, 2008 at To’hajiilee-Canoncito, NM.

-I remember Grandfather Leon as a true spiritual elder — calm, wise, full of understanding and insight.
-When I interviewed him in 2007 about his journey among the Wind Walkers, he related a part of the story in this manner:
+I remember Grandfather Leon as a true spiritual elder: calm, wise, full of understanding and insight.
+When I interviewed him in 2007 about his journey among the Wind Walkers, he related a part of his story in this manner:

 Leon saw the Wind Walkers take corn pollen in their mouths to bless their words before they spoke to him.